0x3333/mashbox/README.md

 mashbox
 =======

+> ***Note:*** This project has been discontinued.

+> Source code here is just for reference.
+It is kind of working, but it's not aware of generic types.

 Mashbox is (another) Java Annotation Processor for GWT boilerplate code.
 Our focus is in lightweight solution.

 Currently the project is in early alpha stage.